Here is a look at how you can take care of your DSLR camera and make it last for years.

 Not only is a DSLR camera an expensive piece of gadgetry but also you will have the insistent need to carry it around everywhere, lest you miss a priceless shot because you are caught without your camera.

 Unfortunately, taking your camera along everywhere you go can be quite a pain even if you have it ensconced in the safety of your back pack, it can still get damaged and dirty if you do not tend to its cleaning requirements.
-So, here is a look at how you can take care of your DSLR camera and make it last for years.

 The first step to maintaining your camera in a good condition is taking care of the lens.